allie-tran/allietran.com/content/projects/MySceal.md

 # MyScéal and its Versions

-MyScéal is a lifelog search engine that allows users to search a lifelog of their past experiences.
+MyScéal (pronounced "My-Sh-cale" - Irish for "My Story") is a lifelog search engine that allows users to search a lifelog of their past experiences.
 It is designed to help users find and recall personal memories by searching through a collection of photos, videos, and other digital artifacts.
 The system uses advanced search techniques to enable users to query their lifelog data effectively.

 There are 3 versions of MyScéal:
 - **MyScéal**: The original version of the lifelog search engine.